-No matter what stage, obtaining information and support are important to understanding and living with Alzheimer's disease.
-Information found in the five-part Progression Series can help to ease the journey.
-This series is available at alzheimer.ca/stages.
+No matter what stage of the disease the person is experiencing, obtaining information and support are important to understanding and living with the disease.
+Information found in the five-part progression series can help to ease the way of the Alzheimer journey.